 Ideal window type: Eyebrow dormers can be unique from house to house, so the type of window will depend on your home’s architecture and the needs of your home.
 Custom-designed or curved windows are often the best choices for this style of dormer.

 Dormer additions and dormer windows offer your home more than just curb appeal.
-If you’re adding dormers to increase space in your home, make sure to look at the same features you would find important for when buying other replacement home windows such as energy efficiency and build quality.
+If you’re adding dormers or bay windows to increase space in your home, make sure to look at the same features you would find important for when buying other replacement home windows such as energy efficiency and build quality.

 To learn more about the best window for a new dormer or consider a replacement window for your existing dormer, get in touch with a Pella professional today!